-- For those vehicles that do not include a key lock switch to turn the airbag off, an Authorised Service Centre must be consulted. - All passengers, especially children, must assume the proper sitting position and be properly belted in while travelling. - Never hold children or babies on your lap, this can result in potentially fatal injuries to the child! - Never allow a child to be transported in a vehicle without being properly secured, or to stand up or kneel on a seat while travelling.
-In an accident, the child could be flung through the vehicle, causing possibly fatal injuries to themselves and to the other passengers. - If children assume an improper sitting position when the vehicle is moving, they expose themselves to greater risk of injury in the event of a sudden braking manoeuvre or in an accident.
-This is particularly important if the child is travelling on the front passenger seat and the airbag system is triqqered in an accident; as this could cause serious injury or even death. - A suitable child seat can protect your child! - Never leave an unsupervised child alone on a child seat or in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
-This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child seat, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - $\bullet\hspace{0.4mm}$ Do not allow the seat belt to become twisted or jammed, or to rub on any sharp edges. - Incorrectly worn seat belts can cause injuries even in a minor collision or in sudden braking manoeuvres.

-- The seat belt provides maximum protection only when the seat belt is properly positioned ⇒ page 24, "Seat belts". - Only one child may occupy a child seat ⇒ page 48, "Child seats".
+- Never hold children or babies on your lap, this can result in potentially fatal injuries to the child! - Never allow a child to be transported in a vehicle without being properly secured, or to stand up or kneel on a seat while travelling.
+In an accident, the child could be flung through the vehicle, causing possibly fatal injuries to themselves and to the other passengers. - If children assume an improper sitting position when the car is moving. they expose themselves to greater risk of injury in the event of sudden braking manoeuvre or in an accident.
+This is particularly important if the child is travelling on the front passenger seat and the airbag system is triggered in an accident: as this could cause serious injury or even death. - A suitable child seat can protect your child! - Never leave an unsupervised child alone on a child seat or in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
+This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child restraint system, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - Do not allow the belt webbing to become twisted or jammed, or to rub on any sharp edges. - Incorrectly worn seat belts can cause injuries even in a minor collision or in sudden braking manoeuvres. - The seat belt provides maximum protection only when the belt web is properly positioned \Rightarrow page 23, "Seat belts". - Only one child may occupy a child seat ⇒ page 47, "Child seats".